kanidm/kanidm/designs/auth.rst

 * For identification:
     * Issue "ID tokens" as an api where you lookup name/uuid and get the userentry + sshkeys + group entries.
-This allows one-shot caching of relevent types, and groups would not store the member link on the client.
+This allows one-shot caching of relevant types, and groups would not store the member link on the client.
 Allows the client to "cache" any extra details into the stored record as required.
 This would be used for linux/mac to get uid/gid details and ssh keys for distribution.
       * Would inherit search permissions for connection.